parrotassassin15/eCPPT/Buffer-Overflow-Prep/Lab-Machine/Lab-Notes.md

 <img src="/images/failed-exploit.png">

-#### So we are gonna try with NetCat and See If that works better
+#### So we are going to try with NetCat and See if that works better

 <img src="/images/crash-succeeded.png">

-#### As you can see we crashed the program ( I did Have to enter a pass before it did ) and to confirm I opened our debugger
+#### As you can see we crashed the program ( I did have to enter a pass before it crashed ) and to confirm the crash opened our debugger

 <img src="/images/immunity-crash.png" width=812px height=474px>